-The Annual Ordinary General Meeting (AGM) and the Extraordinary General Meeting (EGM) were held on 10 March 2015.
+The Annual Ordinary General Meeting (AGM) and Extraordinary General Meeting (EGM) were held on 29 March 2017.
+The EGM resolved to approve increasing the Bank's branch in the State of Kuwait's paid up capital from KD 6MM to KD 15MM.